buildbot/buildbot/master/docs/manual/cfg-intro.rst

     BuildmasterConfig = c = {}

-Therefore a config key like :bbcfg:`change_source` will usually appear in :file:`master.cfg` as ``c['change_source']``.
+Therefore a config key like :bb:cfg:`change_source` will usually appear in :file:`master.cfg` as ``c['change_source']``.

 ..